shorebirdtech/website/src/pages/jobs.md

 channels, and our public community, which makes it very easy to talk to customers anytime we want to.

 Engineers work across the whole stack.
-Our websites are in React (Apollo), our backend and command-line tool are in Dart, our Database is postgres.
+Our websites are in React (Astro), our backend and command-line tool are in Dart, our Database is postgres.
 We use Google Cloud, Redis and Cloudflare.
 We have our own fork of the Dart runtime and compiler (C++) and Flutter engine (C++) as well as an updater library (Rust)